aosabook/500lines/pedometer/chapter.md

 ### Step 2: Isolate movement in the direction of gravity using the dot product (dot_product_parsed_data)

-Taking the dot product in our Processor class is a matter of using the data in our standard format, `@parsed_data`, and applying the fot product formulat to it.
+Taking the dot product in our `Processor` class is a matter of using the data in our standard format, `@parsed_data`, and applying the dot product formula to it.
 We add a `@dot_product_data` instance variable, and a method, `dot_product_parsed_data`, to set that variable.
-The `dot_product_parsed_data` method is called immeditely after `parse_raw_data` in the initializer, and iterates through our `@parsed_data` hash, calculates the dot product with map, and sets the result to `@dot_product_data`.
+The `dot_product_parsed_data` method is called immeditely after `parse_raw_data` in the initializer.
+It iterates through our standard format, `@parsed_data`, using `map`, calculating the dot product for each index and setting the final result to `@dot_product_data`.

 ### Step 3: Smooth out our waveform using a low-pass filter (filter_dot_product_data)

-Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.
+Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered data series, and a method, `filter_dot_product_data`, that we call from the initializer.

-The filter_dot_product_data method is the second place our low-pass filtering method, chebyshev_filter, is used.
-This time, we pass @dot_product_data in as our signal and use SMOOTHING_COEFF, and the result returned is our signal without the high frequence component, which we store in @filtered_data.
-This final signal, @filtered_data, is the clean signal we can use to count steps.
+The `filter_dot_product_data` method is the second place our low-pass filtering method, `chebyshev_filter`, is used.
+This time, we pass `@dot_product_data` in as our signal, and `SMOOTHING_COEFF` as the coefficients constant, and the result returned is our signal without the high frequency component, which we store in `@filtered_data`.
+This final signal, `@filtered_data`, is the clean signal we can use to count steps.

 TODO: Drive the point of separation of concerns home here.
 Each of these methods does **exactly one thing**.
 Or, too much?